-Council has contemplated a ballot measure to fund Parks acquisition and development as a priority.
+City Council has contemplated a ballot measure to fund Parks acquisition and development as a priority.
 The Parks Board and Parks & Recreation Department have been working towards identifying the proper levels of service and facilities needed to provide a regional and Redmond-centric park and recreation program.
-On an interim basis, the City has leased space to relocate Redmond's Community Center and is in discussions regarding the financing of a new Senior Center.
+The City has leased space to relocate Redmond's Community Center and is in discussions regarding the financing of a new Senior Center.